 Digital camera (optional)

+Sieve (4mm)

 Instructions

+There are two tests you can perform to examine soil texture: the Feel Test and the Sedimentation test (see below).
 Soil texture should be completed only after measuring soil moisture and soil nutrients and pH if using soil collected by soil protocol.
 However, soil can be collected outside of the blocks for this procedure.
 It is acceptable to use soil from outside of the blocks because soil texture does not change over small areas and does not change in a short time period.
 Do your observations of soil color and soil carbonates.

 Looking at Soil Horizons:

 We will not be able to dig a deep enough hole to look at soil horizons.
-A lesson plan will be created to discuss soil horizons.
+A lesson plan will be created in the future to discuss soil horizons.

+I. Soil Texture: Feel Test

+Follow the chart below for the procedure.